Luke-Robinett/SimpleSql/README.md

 const select = new Select();

-// Or if you imported the whole library, const select = new simpleSql.Select();
+// Or if you imported the whole library, const select = new sss.Select();
 ```

 ### Intuitive Function Chaining

-The beauty of using SimpleSql is it's familiar, intuitive chaining syntax:
+The beauty of using SSS is it's familiar, intuitive chaining syntax:

 ```
 // Perform a select query